ImaWalkerr/Souls-2D/README.md

 # Souls 2D
-Game written on canvas, js and css
+**Simple game written on canvas, js and css**

+Try to improve my knowledge in js.

+How to play:

+## LOCALE

+Download zip from Github - start game by opening html page - `'main_page.html'`.
+Also you could start game by opening - `'game.html'`.